-- defaultBranch this specifies the name of the branch to use when a Build does not provide one of its own.
-This will be appended to repourl to create the string that will be passed to the hg clone command. - branchType either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the repourl or the branch is a Mercurial named branch and can be found within the repourl. - clobberOnBranchChange boolean, defaults to True.
+defaultBranch this specifies the name of the branch to use when a Build does not provide one of its own.
+This will be appended to repourl to create the string that will be passed to the hg clone command.
+If alwaysUseLatest is True then the branch and revision information that comes with the Build is ignored and branch specified in this parameter is used.

+branchType either 'dirname' (default) or 'inrepo' depending on whether the branch name should be appended to the repourl or the branch is a Mercurial named branch and can be found within the repourl.

+clobberOnBranchChange boolean, defaults to True.
 If set and using inrepos branches, clobber the tree at each branch change.
 Otherwise, just update to the branch.